BabylonJS/Documentation/content/features/featuresDeepDive/importers/loadingFileTypes.md

 ```typescript
 import "@babylonjs/loaders";
 ```

+If you are using the UMD package, dynamic loading is not supported.
+Instead, you should use the static import approach.
+See [`babylonjs-loaders`](https://www.npmjs.com/package/babylonjs-loaders).

 Importers must be registered with one of these approaches before the scene loader functions can be used.